-- 1. The student will be able to define the Nutrition Consultant scope of practice. - 2.
-The student will be able to complete client intake and follow-up forms and be able to conduct client interviews. - 3.
-The student will understand effective verbal and non-verbal communication skills. - 4.
-The student will be able to perform nutritional analyses, including macronutrient and micronutrient analyses. - 5.
-The student will be able to customize and adapt meal plans based on dietary needs, logistical needs, conveniences, and preferences. - 6.
-The student will understand basic biochemical vocabulary. - 7.
-The student will understand how cellular energy is produced from carbohydrates, fats, and proteins. - 8.
-The student will understand the basics of cellular respiration and the role of the mitochondria in energy production. - 9.
-The student will be able to describe how cells get damaged and understand free radicals and how they can be both useful and harmful. - 10.
-The student will be able to describe the mechanism of antioxidants and understand free radical and antioxidant balance. - 11.
-The student will be able to identify the main organs, cells, molecules, and functions of the immune system. - 12.
-The student will understand innate and adaptive immunity. - 13.
-The student will recognize some possible contributors to immune dysfunction. - 14.
-The student will be able to identify immune-boosting foods and lifestyle factors. - 15.
-The student will understand the basis of autoimmunity and the immune system's mechanism of recognizing self from non-self. - 16.
-The student will be able to recognize some common autoimmune conditions and some supportive dietary and lifestyle considerations.
+- o define the Nutrition Consultant scope of practice. - o complete client intake and follow-up forms and be able to conduct client interviews. - o perform nutritional analyses, including macronutrient and micronutrient analyses. - o customize and adapt meal plans based on dietary needs, logistical needs, conveniences, and preferences. - describe how cells get damaged and understand free radicals and how they can be both useful and harmful. - o describe the mechanism of antioxidants and understand free radical and antioxidant balance. - o identify the main organs, cells, molecules, and functions of the immune system. - o recognize some possible contributors to immune dysfunction. - o identify immune-boosting foods and lifestyle factors. - recognize some common autoimmune conditions and some supportive dietary and lifestyle considerations.